How I Use Amazon Prime Pantry to Buy Groceries for Less than at the Store2:32 PM

 2. Start shopping on the Amazon Prime Pantry page, starting with the coupon offers.
 Start filling your Pantry box with items you buy anyway, paying attention to products that have a "clippable" coupon that bring the price down very low.

-An example would be this Kraft Mac and Cheese, 5-pack (priced at $4.70)which is about the same price all retailers sell it for.
-By clipping the 25% coupon (available at the time of this writing), you can bring the price down to $3.76!
+An example would be the Annie's Creamy Deluxe Macaroni Dinner (priced at $1.83 each) --which is about the same price all retailers sell it for.
+By clipping the 20% coupon (available at the time of this writing), you can bring the price down to $1.46 each!

 Other great deals include: